 Over 12,000 reasons to use Solid Surface in your shower

 Did you know most adults will shower more than 12,000 times in their lifetime?
-That’s a lot of time spent in your shower space!!
+That’s a lot of time you’ll spend in your shower space!
+That’s why we recommend Solid Surfaces and Corian showers for Maryland homeowners!

 Durability is a hallmark of solid surface materials.
 It is nonporous and invites the use of both abrasive and chemical cleaners.
 This nonporous quality also effectively inhibits the growth of mold, mildew and bacteria, making it a perfect candidate for your shower.
 If that’s not enough, soap scum doesn’t stick to Corian panels.